jamestiotio/ehp/game/README.md

 - `ButtonTest`: Test the functionality of a set of button and an LED (button is connected to VDD and `B30`, while LED is connected to `B21`, resistor and GND).
 - `ButtonPressTest`: Test the functionality of the complete circuitry to debug any potential/possible connection problems due to poor soldering/wiring.

+## Known Current Issues

+1. For normal attacks and results of splitting, current `ADD` of 1 is stuck at a constant value of 6 (register number of `from`) and current `MOD` is stuck at a constant value of 16 (only lowest 4 bits stored in REGFILE for each hand).

+2. Off-by-one error for SPLIT and POWERUP cycles.

+3. POWERUP cycle is `MOD` by a constant value of 7 instead of 9.

+4. Implement check to not allow splitting/transferring to the same hand (this will also address the issue of accidental multiple-clicking button signal detection due to unstable/unreliable wiring/soldering connections).

+5. Manual reset button needs to also reset all of the REGFILE's DFFs to their original initial values.

 ## Future Work

 - Scoring system using persistent data
 - Audio/sound/music player using a speaker/buzzer
+- Add more proper game logic testers